FreightWeekSTL 2026 Set for June 8–12

-FreightWeekSTL 2025 is set for June 2 through June 6, 2025.
-This year’s conference will feature a terrific lineup of engaging panel discussions, insightful interviews and other offerings that showcase some of the latest innovations and trends impacting global freight movement and highlight the leadership role the St. Louis region continues to play in advancing major infrastructure projects that support its position as a world-class logistics hub.
+FreightWeekSTL 2026 is set for June 8 through June 12 and we have a terrific line-up planned.
+Our ninth annual FreightWeekSTL will feature an array of tours, engaging panel discussions, and insightful one-on-one interviews that will highlight innovations, infrastructure improvements and trends impacting global freight movement and reinforce how the St. Louis region continues to strengthen its position as a world-class logistics hub.

 All sessions will be offered virtually unless otherwise noted.